mirzadm/leetcode/README.md

 ## Requirements
 * Python3
+* Pytest

 ## Repo structure and naming
 `src/`: Source modules.

 `tests/`: Unit tests.

 Each source module is the solution to one question.
-Source modules are named according to problem numbers in Leetcode followed by a short description of problem.
+Source modules are named according to the problem numbers in Leetcode followed by a short description of the problem.

 Each source module has its own test file.
 Test file names follow Python test discovery convention: `test_p{xxxx}.py`

 ## Run unit tests
-To run all tests, in repo's root run (note that Python3 is required):
+To run all tests, in the repo root run:

 ```
-python -m unittest
+pytest
 ```

 To run a specific test file such as `test_p0547.py`:

 ```
-python -m unittest tests/test_p0547.py
+pytest tests/test_p0547.py
 ```